The LSUSD Learning Center is comprised of three sections: Technology Services, Educational Services, and Statistical Services.

 Course management support includes survey design, test construction and scoring, and course evaluation.
 Assistance with Moodle, the online course management system, is provided by Computer Services.
 Support for faculty and student users of VitalSource, the digital textbook library, is available from the Dental Library and Computer Services.

 The School of Dentistry Library, a branch of the LSUHSC Libraries, houses the only complete collection of dental literature in Louisiana.
 Located on the 3rd floor of the Dental School’s Administration Building, the collection and services are open to members of the dental profession as well as students, staff, and faculty.
 Limited services are available to the public at large.
 An integrated library system provides access to print and electronic library holdings, and most journal articles are available electronically.
-Numerous databases and other resources-including MEDLINE, Embase, Cochrane Library, and Lexi-Comp are available to dental faculty, students, and staff.
-Remote access to electronic journals, books, and databases requires registration as a library patron as well as a library barcode.
+Numerous databases and other resources-including PubMed, Embase, Scopus, Web of Science, Cochrane, and Lexi-Comp are available to dental faculty, students, and staff.
+Remote access to electronic journals, books, and databases requires registration as a library patron.
 When the Dental School opened in 1968, it purchased the collection of the Loyola School of Dentistry Library; thus, the Dental Library holds historical dental publications as well as the current dental literature.

 Dental library faculty members offer instruction in library services, search techniques, scientific writing, and information literacy.
-Services include searches and literature reviews, interlibrary loan, distance education assistance, proofreading and editing, and research poster printing.
+Services include searches and literature reviews, interlibrary loan, proofreading and editing, and research poster printing.
 Library facilities include a 3D printer, computers, photocopiers, and displays of historical dental equipment and books.
 A wireless network, small group study rooms, and comfortable seating offer opportunities for individual and group study.
-The Dental School computer laboratory, located in the library, provides networked computers, a printer, and scanner for all students, faculty, and staff.
+The Dental School computer laboratory, located in the library, provides networked computers and a printer for all students, faculty, and staff.

 The Audiovisual Section of LSUSD CS operates and maintains the AV equipment throughout the school.
-This section oversees scheduling and operation of the three compressed video distance-learning rooms (one at LSUSD, one in Lafayette, and one in Baton Rouge).
+This section oversees scheduling and operation of the two compressed video distance-learning rooms (one at LSUSD and one in Baton Rouge).
 This section is also responsible for the telecommunications system for the school and manages meeting room and lecture hall scheduling.